hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 -------
 grade
 -------
-  The grade of the student recorded at the time the certificate was generated.
-This may be different than the current grade since grading is only done once for a course when it ends.
+  The grade computed the last time certificate generation ran.
+If the courseware, student state, or grading policy change, the value in this column can be different than the grade shown on a student's Progress page.

 ---------
 key